Arrival and early days

 A NEW WORLD

 What did the Famine orphans think of this ‘new world’?
 Did some of them make their way to the Depot, their eyes down, frightened little waifs, still traumatised by their Famine and workhouse experience?
 Or did some have a sense of freedom, of being liberated from their past, being healed in part by their long sea journey?
-Undoubtedly some did, some didn’t, and some were somewhere in between.
-But I refuse to deny them the wonder of a world turned upside down which greeted them when they came to Australia.
+Undoubtedly there was a wide range of emotions.
+But it would be a sorry state if we were to deny them the wonder of their world turned upside down when they arrived in Australia.

 After the hurly-burly of the harbour and goods being loaded and unloaded at the docks, travelling to the Depot gave the young women a chance to look around.